 Hearty Beef & Veggie Stew

-1 pound beef stew meat, cut into bite-sized pieces
+2 pounds beef or lamb stew meat, cut into bite-sized pieces

 2 1/2 cups peeled, cubed potatoes (can substitute with cauliflower, fresh or frozen)